cdmx-in/wappler_ac_ag_grid/README.md

 **Custom Tooltip Text** (Type: textbox)
 - Set a global custom tooltip text that will be applied to all fields that don't have specific tooltip configurations.

+## Tooltip Show Delay

+**Tooltip Show Delay** (Type: number, Default: 2000)
+- Set the delay in milliseconds before tooltips appear when hovering over cells.
+This helps prevent tooltips from showing immediately and can improve user experience by avoiding accidental tooltip displays.

 ## Advanced Tooltips with JavaScript Functions

 The **Using JS Function** feature allows you to create rich HTML tooltips using JavaScript functions.
 This provides full control over tooltip content and styling.